 We cannot specifically control the rate of return on the investment; however we do have a choice in choosing from different investment vehicles that will offer different rates of return, depending on our risk appetite.

-The working of compounding interest is indeed powerful.
+The workings of compounding interest is indeed powerful.
 No matter where you are financially today, put this principle to good use and you will surely reap the rewards in the years to come.

 Now I wonder how the compound effect will work on running!